keirbowden/quickstartofflineplugin/README.md

 4. Copy the templates directory from this repo to the top level directory of the new plugin

 Then just link the plugin and away you go!

+The slide deck from the talk is available at : https://www.slideshare.net/keirb/quickstart-templates-with-the-salesforce-cli

+The recording of the Dreamforce session is available at : https://youtu.be/39dtws0PEyw